AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-shell-integration-overview.md

 >[!NOTE]
 >
->For details about the header controls and how to use them, see the [Experience Cloud Central Interface Components Guide](https://experienceleague.adobe.com/docs/core-services/interface/experience-cloud.html#support).
+>Find technical information and more detailed instructions for using the Unified Shell application header in the [Experience Cloud Central Interface Components Guide](https://experienceleague.adobe.com/docs/core-services/interface/experience-cloud.html#support).

 ## Authentication flow